zeyuzhangzyz/zeyuzhangzyz.github.io/index.md

 ## About Me

 I am a senior student enrolled in the Advanced Class in Mathematics and Physics for Information Science at [Huazhong University of Science and Technology (HUST)](http://english.hust.edu.cn/).
-Now, I am My academic interests revolve around **bandit theory** and **video analysis**, and I am an amateur enthusiast in **mathematics**.
+Now, my academic interests revolve around **bandit theory** and **video analysis**, and I am an amateur enthusiast in **mathematics**.
 I am always open to potential collaborations, so please feel free to reach out.

 email：zeyuzhangzyz@gmail.com